mrmittag/Introduction-to-Programing/README.md

 #####Questions/Research:
 * Who created the python language?
-* Why was it named 'python' ?
+* Why was it named python?
 * How do you run a python file?
 * What is the interactive shell?